Prince of Wales: Title

-Charles III proclaimed William as Prince of Wales on 9 September 2022, the day after the death of Elizabeth II, surprising Mark Drakeford, First Minister of Wales, who said he had not been given notice of the announcement.
+Following William being proclaimed Prince of Wales on 9 September 2022, Mark Drakeford, First Minister of Wales, expressed his surprise, saying he had not been given notice.
 The creation of a new Prince of Wales was the catalyst for a renewed debate on the title, and already, on 8 September, a petition had been started calling for the title to be ended.
 The petition had garnered 25,000 signatures in its first few days.

 Former Welsh Assembly presiding officer Lord Elis-Thomas had also questioned the need for the title to continue, and recalled previous discussion with the then Prince Charles, who expressed his desire never again to have an investiture in Caernarfon Castle.
 According to Elis-Thomas, Charles laughed and said, "Do you think I want to put William through what I went through?"

-The decision to grant William the title of Prince of Wales was criticised by the Welsh nationalist party Plaid Cymru Senedd member Cefin Campbell called the decision "divisive" and party leader Adam Price called for a public debate on the issue.
+The decision to grant William the title of Prince of Wales was criticised by the Welsh nationalist party Plaid Cymru.
+Senedd member Cefin Campbell called the decision "divisive" and party leader Adam Price called for a public debate on the issue.

 The question raised by critics was one of respect for Wales as a country in its own right, and the continued symbol of the historical invasion and oppression of Wales.
 William pledged that he would serve Wales with humility and great respect for its people, and spoke of the honour he felt to do so.
 He signalled a desire to reform the role.

 The contemporary debate does not focus wholly on abolition, but explores how, if the title is to continue, it may be adapted to reflect the realities of the changing constitutional relationship with Wales.
 This includes the question of whether the Welsh Government should play a greater role in the appointment process, or whether there should be a Senedd ceremonial process to reflect the nation's governance over its own affairs.